13th-14th Century Aldrevandini Beaker

 Found in England, Northern France, Germany and the Low Countries, these unique vessels were manufactured mainly during the 6th and 7th century, though there are a few examples that date as late as the 9th century.

-Coin Bank – Early American
+Coin Banks – Early American

 A rare American item, these were manufactured in the mid 19th century in New England.